 - Estimated $297 million in tax revenue for Broward County, the school district, Children’s Services Council and other taxing authorities after it begins operations

-- More than $350 million in estimated net cost savings for customers over its operating life
+- $337 million in estimated net cost savings for customers over its operating life

 - Approximately 300 good-paying jobs, on average, during construction – as many as 650 during peak work times – and 25 permanent skilled operating positions